PolySTAR-mtl/robomaster-2022-cv/detection/README.md

 ### Pre-processing

 The pre-processing consists of two steps: 1) using `image_zooming.py` in order to generate 'zoomed' versions of the dji_roco dataset to simulate what a robot would see (in practice, we parse each xml file and cut out part of the image based on available bounding box), 2) process the images to generate the labels that YOLO expects with `label_processing.py`.
 First, you should download the cleaned dataset from the drive (RoboMaster -> Equipe-Computer vision -> dataset -> dji_roco_clean -> raw) and extract everything in the dataset directory.
 Be careful, it should keep for each `robomaster_XXXX.zip` the same structure as the dataset directory that is shown above (minus the `labels/` and `XXX.txt` that are generated after executing `label_processing.py`).
 You can then execute the script mentioned above in the correct order.
 You should end up with the structure of the `dataset` directory you can see in the tree above.
 You also have files examples you would obtain.
 The notation we used is that for instance `AllianceVsArtisans_BO2_2_1` is the original image/xml file from dji_roco, and any generated data from `image_zooming.py` will be named `AllianceVsArtisans_BO2_2_1_X` where X is an integer.
-(TODO SEE IF WE HAVE ENOUGH GDRIVE SPACE TO PUT A PROCESSED VERSION OF DATASET).

 ### A note on the labels